 Rimsky-Korsakoffee House

-Legends speak of a pianist, possibly Rimsky-Korsakov himself, who occasionally tickles the ivories in the wee hours.
-Muffled melodies, reminiscent of classical symphonies, waft through the air, making one wonder if it’s a far-off radio… or perhaps a serenade from the spectral side.
+Legends speak of a pianist occasionally tickling the ivories in the wee hours, producing muffled melodies, making one wonder if it’s a far-off radio… or perhaps a serenade from the spectral side.

 Willamette River Ghost Ship

-Grab your captain’s hat and a trusty life preserver, for we’re about to sail into the legendary tales of the Willamette River Ghost Ship – a phantom flotilla that’s anchored itself firmly on our list of haunted places in Portland.
+The Willamette River Ghost Ship is a phantom flotilla that’s anchored itself firmly on our list of haunted places in Portland (and no it’s not the old pile of rust on the photo, I just couldn’t find anything more appropriate).
 The placid waters of the Willamette River, with its sprawling bridges and scenic vistas, hide a secret beneath their shimmering surface.
-As twilight descends and the mists rise, some say a ghostly galleon emerges, cutting through the fog with an eerie elegance.
+As twilight descends and the mists rise, some say a ghostly galleon emerges, cutting through the fog and nothing feels right about it.

 Grand Lodge